 Results are immediately visible, continually improving for up to two weeks after the treatment.

 The recovery period is minimal.
 Any mild to moderate swelling will resolve in a few days after dermal filler treatment.

 In most patients there is very little to no pain.
 Very sensitive areas can be numbed with a topical or local anaesthetic if required.

 How long do dermal fillers last?

 Anywhere from three months to three years.
-If you seek a more permanent method of facial rejuvenation, please consult our pages on cosmetic surgery procedures of the face.
+If you seek a more method of facial rejuvenation, please consult our pages on cosmetic surgery procedures of the face.